cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/cisco-cisco-mx.md

     * **DNS Lists**: Leave blank.
     * **Connecting Host DNS Verification**: Leave all options unchecked.

-4. Select **Submit and Add Senders** and add the IP addresses mentioned in [Egress IPs](/email-security/deployment/inline/reference/egress-ips/).
+4. Select **Submit and Add Senders**, and add the IP addresses mentioned in [Egress IPs](/email-security/deployment/inline/reference/egress-ips/).
+If you need to process emails in the EU or India regions for compliance purposes, add those IP addresses as well.

 ![Sender group](/email-security/static/deployment/inline-setup/cisco-cisco-mx/step1.png)